De La Palma, OH (1852 - present post office & farming town)

 New Hope started growing again after that & in 1876 the town had a wool mill, saloon, 3 stores, a school, church, blacksmith, doctor, & a wood frame bridge that crossed White Oak Creek.
 The population in 1880 was 138 & never boomed due to the lack of a canal or railroad.
 New Hope's post office ran from 1828 - 1906.
 Today the town probably has less than 100 residents who we'd like to thank for keeping it clean & preserving their history.
 We didn't see any abandoned houses & there's many old buildings & structures that are well worth stopping by & taking pics of.

-The Old U.S. Route 68 iron bridge, built in 1884, sits abandoned & closed off from traffic crossing White Oak Creek at the end of Main St. Before you even get to that point there's a very old hotel & an abandoned grocery store / meeting hall across the street, both of which are super cool!
+The Old U.S. Route 68 iron bridge, built in 1884, sits abandoned & closed off from traffic crossing White Oak Creek at the end of Main St. Before you get to that point, the old hotel & stagecoach stop built in 1846 is on the left side of the road & a former grocery store & Odd Fellows meeting hall is across the street.
 A small building marked Scott Township Hall is in the lot behind the town marker on Main St. (maybe a reproduction?).
 Over on New Hope - McKinley Rd. the Methodist church built in 1851 is still open.
 A little on down the road is the abandoned Scott Township School built in 1935 & closed in 1971.
 There's also a few old cemeteries on the outskirts of town.
 We highly recommend visiting if you're in the area & expect New Hope to stay on our Top 10 Small Towns list for years to come!

 Location: Union Township, Brown County - On U.S. Route 52 at the intersection of U.S. Route 62 / 68